fermoya/BrewdogBeerChallenge/README.md

 - The way I bindi the cells in the *Detail* scene doesn't convinced me very much.
 - There aren't many comments in the code.
 I believe comments should be restricted to what's really necessary as "clean code speaks itself".
 - Regarding the UI, I've chosen several approaches to do the same, for example, the background of the ABV label.
 I've done so to prove I'm familiar with layers and Core Animation and that I like coding simple UIViews that consist of multiple layers.
+- Magic numbers should be erased from the project.
+Regarding colors, fonts, strings and the like, I usually recommend having a file with static values called *Colors*, *Fonts*, ...
+If targets are needed, you can easily change the whole design of an App by choosing a different file to compile for that new target.